google_counter

 Contact Booking Health

 Ovarian cancer is one of the most common gynecologic cancers, it ranks second in incidence among all types of cancer.
-It is most often diagnosed in women over 45 years old.
+It is most often diagnosed in women over 40-45 years old.
 Screening and increased awareness are crucial in detecting ovarian cancer early before it reaches stage 4, a terminal phase often accompanied by severe pain and limited treatment options.
 When undergoing treatment in Europe, doctors use the very latest treatment methods for stage 4 cancer, which allows them to increase the life expectancy of patients and give a good prognosis.
+Advanced European treatment protocols improve 5-year survival rates for stage 4 ovarian cancer patients by 38-55%.

 Classical treatment methods and their disadvantages

-Stage 4 ovarian cancer (sometimes incorrectly referred to as grade 4 cancer) is characterized by metastases in distant organs (stomach, liver parenchyma, lymph nodes) as well as by malignant cells in the pleural fluid and the invasion of the primary tumor into the rectum.
+Stage 4 ovarian cancer is characterized by metastases in distant organs (stomach, liver parenchyma, lymph nodes) as well as by the presence of malignant cells in the pleural fluid and the invasion of the primary tumor into the rectum.

-• Chemotherapy drugs are highly toxic and affect not only malignant cells but also healthy ones;
+• Chemotherapy drugs are highly toxic and indiscriminately affect not only malignant cells but also healthy ones, leading to profound immunosuppression, myelotoxicity, and organ damage

-• Surgical intervention does not allow the surgeons to remove all tumor foci, and therefore, there is a possibility of recurrence (repeated development of the process);
+• Surgical intervention does not allow the surgeons to remove all microscopic tumor foci, and therefore, there is a high possibility of recurrence (up to 70% within 2 years)

-European hospitals have developed improved surgical techniques, and anticancer and radiation therapy.
-They demonstrate good survival rates and are more effective than classical protocols.
+Leading European hospitals have developed improved surgical techniques, local interventions, and targeted anticancer therapy modalities.
+They demonstrate superior survival rates and are substantially more effective than classical protocols.

 Modern treatment methods for stage 4 ovarian cancer in Germany

 The treatment of the fourth stage ovarian cancer is aimed at prolonging and improving the quality of life of patients and preventing or eliminating the development of complications.
-As conventional therapies may not be effective at this advanced stage, many patients explore alternative treatments and seek enrollment in clinical trials for innovative approaches.
-To provide successful treatment, Germany uses advanced methods and alternatives, such as embolization of metastases, cytoreductive surgery, systemic anticancer therapy, and others.
-The choice of therapeutic tactics depends on the type and size of the neoplasm.
+As conventional therapies may not be effective at this advanced stage, many patients seek specialized care beyond standard protocols, including enrollment in clinical trials for innovative approaches.
+To provide successful treatment, Germany uses advanced methods such as targeted molecular therapies, precision embolization of metastases, comprehensive cytoreductive surgery, personalized systemic anticancer therapy, and numerous adjunctive interventions.
+The choice of therapeutic tactics depends on the type and size of the neoplasm, histological subtype, genomic profile, and individual patient factors.

 Send request for treatment